Galloway's celtic/roots/world music festival returns to the hills of Scotland's Southern Uplands from Thursday 23rd until Sunday 26th May 2019.

-Announced acts include Omar Souleyman; Elephant Sessions; Talisk; Moonlight Benjamin; Griogair Labruidh; Dizraeli; Mugenkyo Taiko Drummers; Mungos Hi Fi Sound System ft.
-MC Kenny Knots; Solareye; and more, with more to be announced.
+Acts include Benjamin Zephaniah and the Revolutionary Minds; Elephant Sessions; Talisk; Moonlight Benjamin; Griogair Labruidh; Dizraeli; Mugenkyo Taiko Drummers; Mungos Hi Fi Sound System ft.
+MC Kenny Knots; Solareye; and many more, with more to be announced

 For the details as available please see the line-up page.